- 800 AI BioTech companies and 100 corporations that develop drugs

 When optimizing ISM001, Insilico managed to achieve increased solubility, good ADME properties, and no sign of CYP inhibition — with retained nanomolar potency.
 Interestingly, the optimized compounds also showed nanomolar potency against nine other targets related to fibrosis.
-The efficacy and good safety of the molecule led to its nomination as a pre-clinical drug candidate in December 2020 for IND-enabling studies.
+The efficacy and good safety profile of the molecule led to its nomination as a pre-clinical drug candidate in December 2020 for IND-enabling studies.
 The phase I clinical trial for the novel drug candidate is planned for December 2021.

 When optimizing ISM001, Insilico managed to achieve increased solubility, good ADME properties, and no sign of CYP inhibition — with retained nanomolar potency.
 Interestingly, the optimized compounds also showed nanomolar potency against nine other targets related to fibrosis.
-The efficacy and good safety of the molecule led to its nomination as a pre-clinical drug candidate in December 2020 for IND-enabling studies.
+The efficacy and good safety profile of the molecule led to its nomination as a pre-clinical drug candidate in December 2020 for IND-enabling studies.

 Comparison of Top-50 Leading AI for Drug Discovery Companies Expertise in Drug Discovery R&D

-To learn more about leading companies, check our report
+To learn more about leading companies, check our report.

-800 Artificial Intelligence companies: Regional Distribution
+800 Artificial Intelligence Companies: Regional Distribution

 The US is still firmly in the lead regarding its proportion of AI for Drug Discovery companies.
 Interestingly, Asia and the Middle East continue to expand usage of AI technologies in the Pharmaceutical Industry.
 The ratio of companies that use AI for Drug Development in the UK and European countries is decreasing compared to the Asian market.
-The Asia-Pacific region continues to aggressively increase the number of AI for Drug Discovery Companies, particularly in China, and this tendency will probably maintain.
+The Asia-Pacific region continues to aggressively increase the number of AI for Drug Discovery Companies, particularly in China, and this tendency will probably continue.

-1900 Investors: Distribution per Country
+1900 Investors: Distribution by Country

-50 Leading Investors: Distribution per Country
+50 Leading Investors: Distribution by Country

-Big Pharmas’ AI-focused partnerships till Q1 2023
+Big Pharma’s AI-focused partnerships leading to Q1 2023

 In this report, we have profiled 800 actively developing AI-driven biotech companies.
-Steady growth in the AI for Drug Discovery sector can be observed in terms of the substantially increased amount of investment capital pouring into the AI-driven biotech companies ($2.28B in HY 2020 against $126.4B in HY 2022), the increasing number of research partnerships between leading pharma organizations and AI-biotechs, and AI-technology vendors, a continuing pipeline of industry developments, research breakthroughs, and proof of concept studies, as well as exploding attention of leading media and consulting companies to the topic of AI in Pharma and healthcare.
+Steady growth in the AI for Drug Discovery sector can be observed in terms of the substantially increased amount of investment capital pouring into the AI-driven biotech companies ($2.28B in HY 2020 against $126.4B in HY 2022), the increasing number of research partnerships between leading pharma organizations and AI-biotechs, and AI-technology vendors, a continuing pipeline of industry developments, research breakthroughs, and proof of concept studies, as well as exploding attention of leading media and consulting companies on the topic of AI in Pharma and healthcare.

 Some of the leading pharma executives increasingly see AI as not only a tool for lead identification but also a more general tool to boost biology research and identify new biological targets and develop novel disease models.

-To learn more about collaborations, check our report
+To learn more about collaborations, check our report.

-The business activity has been increasing in the pharmaceutical AI space over Q1 2021 - Q1 2023, judging by an increased number of transactions and partnership announcements in this period.
+Business activity has been increasing in the pharmaceutical AI space over Q1 2021 - Q1 2023, judging by an increased number of transactions and partnership announcements in this period.